 Rich Presence (RP) is brief overview of what active players are currently doing in their game.
-To have RP in a game you need a Rich Presence Script (RPS) which is created by Developers.
-The Script check the player's game memory and as programmed reports the values of certain addresses with definitions assigned by the Developer such as which stage the player is on, how many lives they have, if the game is paused, what game mode they are playing, what the player has accomplished, etc. This information is reported back to the website.
-Every game published should have at least a basic RPS.
+To have RP in a game you need a Rich Presence script, which is created by Developers.
+The script checks the player's game memory and reports the values of certain addresses with definitions assigned by the Developer such as which stage the player is on, how many lives they have, if the game is paused, what game mode they are playing, what the player has accomplished, etc. This information is reported back to the website once every two minutes.

 Example of RP in action: